It Only Takes One Wave To Change You Forever: J-bay South Africa

 Just paddling out at J-bay on a big day you got to have some decent size balls, the reef sucks out like a hooker on crack.
 There is one sane way in, and one out between all the jagged rocks.
 On my first trip five years ago the reef sketched me out so hard that I paddled all the way from the beach at Bone Yards.
 That paddle took me about 40 minutes to get into the lineup at Supers.
 After five trips here I don’t make that paddle anymore, this day I was in the lineup and on my first way before you could say lickety spliff (sic).

 I paddled to the top, nodded to the crowd of locals that are as friendly as a pack of hyenas on a ten-day fast.
 At the top, the waves at Jbay are the biggest.
 You’re lucky to make every fifth one because if the swell doesn’t hit the reef just right, it runs too fast down the line and closes out on top of your head.
 When that happens, you better hope you got one of the last ones in the set because getting caught inside means you are about 10 feet from the razor-sharp reef.

 Most guys sit just inside and pick off the set waves when guys fall.
 Every once in a while it hits just right and wraps along the reef like a Rastafarian condom, not the g spot, the j spot.

 Then it happened.
 I was right in position for what I could feel was going to test my limits.
 I swung fast and dropped, pitted on takeoff, I shot out and hit the lip so hard, it made me hard.

 Now it’s race time.
 The middle section of the wave is a race track.
 If you make it through it will reward you and if you don’t it will punish you while scratching in very shallow water.
-I drew my line high and made the next section with my hands over my head—inside the g-room—another few turns and a smaller barrel on the inside.
-I paddled back to the top and a few of hyenas were smiling at me—it only takes one wave to change you forever.
+I drew my line high and made the next section with my hands over my head—inside the green room—another few turns and a smaller barrel on the inside.
+I paddled back to the top and a few hyenas were smiling at me—it only takes one wave to change you forever.